Native title research and access service

-The Native Title Research and Access Service is your first stop for information about the native title resources held in the AIATSIS Collections.
+The Native Title Research and Access Service is your first stop for information about the native title resources held in the AIATSIS collection.
+If you are requesting materials for a native title application or have a request that relates to an existing determination then please contact us.

-- making catalogue searches and listings of AIATSIS Collections
+- undertaking catalogue searches and listings of the AIATSIS Collection

 - arranging for individual and group research visits

-- copying relevant material from the AIATSIS Collections
+- copying relevant material from the AIATSIS Collection

 - providing contacts for further research and relevant Indigenous organisations

-Please provide the following information on the client information form (DOCX, 784KB) to ensure that the search done will be useful to you:
+Please complete the client information form and include the following information to ensure that the search will be useful:

 - name and geographical boundaries of your claim/research